ateucher/lutz/scratch/test_timings.md

-A function that takes a vector of values to pass to the `keep` argument in `rmapshaper::ms_simplify()`, an `sf` POINTS object, and the full unmodified timezone map.
-It will simplify the map using each value of `keep` and get timezone values from the simplified map, outputting size, time, accuracy etc.
+A function that takes a vector of values to pass to the `keep` argument in `rmapshaper::ms_simplify()`, an `sf` POINTS object, and the full unmodified time zone map.
+It will simplify the map using each value of `keep` and get time zone values from the simplified map, outputting size, time, accuracy etc.

 ``` r